 Smoke alarms are a crucial component of home safety in Australia.
-They provide early warning in the event of a fire, giving you and your family precious time to evacuate and potentially saving lives.
+They provide early warning in a fire, giving you and your family time to evacuate and potentially saving lives.
 In fact, according to Fire and Rescue NSW, having working smoke alarms in your home can reduce the risk of fatality in a fire by up to 60%.

-Throughout this article, we will discuss the key maintenance tasks required to keep your smoke alarms functioning properly, including testing the alarms monthly, replacing batteries annually, and cleaning the alarms every six months.
-We will also cover the importance of replacing smoke alarms every ten years and special considerations for interconnected alarms and different types of smoke alarms commonly found in Australian homes.
+In this article, we’ll cover essential maintenance tasks to keep your smoke alarms in good working order.
+This includes monthly testing, annual battery changes, and cleaning every six months.
+We’ll also look at why it’s vital to replace your alarms every ten years and explore special considerations for interconnected and various types of alarms found in Australian homes.

-By following these simple yet essential maintenance and cleaning tasks, you can have peace of mind knowing that your smoke alarms are ready to protect you and your family in the event of a fire.
+By sticking to these simple maintenance routines, you’ll have peace of mind knowing your smoke alarms are ready to protect your family if a fire ever happens.

 Regularly Test Your Smoke Alarms